venture23-zkp/gangwar-aleo/README.md

 With Aleo we are trying to implement a verifiable version of Gangwars.
 Before we begin with actual flow of how our game is made verifiable by using Aleo it is recommended to get familiarized with Aleo Blockchain, Zero Knowledge Proof and Zero Knowledge Succicnt Non-Interactive Arguments of Knowledge \(zk-snarks\).

-> #### How do we prove random moves in Gangwars on Aleo?
->
+## Randomness

+Critical part of game engine is the use of randomness.
+Randomness is used in each round to :

+- select a attacking (main) player and targeted player
+- determine if the targeted player dodged the attack
+- determine if the attack actually landed
+- determine if the landed attack was critical

+In our game,

-> - In each transition where we make moves randomly we need to use the random number available on Aleo chain.
+- In each transition where we make moves randomly we need to use the random number available on Aleo chain.
-> - For the first time random number is seeded by `start_game` transition.
+- For the first time random number is seeded by `start_game` transition.
-> - After that while making every transition call the random number should be supplied along with other necessary parameters.
+- After that while making every transition call the random number should be supplied along with other necessary parameters.
-> - The transition will make use of random number to decide any actions which requires verifiable randomness.
+- The transition will make use of random number to decide any actions which requires verifiable randomness.
 Please refer to game_loop transition for better insight.
-> - When all the necessary computations of attacks are done we regenerate a random number by xoring the current Aleo's random number given by `ChaCha::rand_u16()` with the previous one and update it on chain.
+- When all the necessary computations of attacks are done we regenerate a random number by xoring the current Aleo's random number given by `ChaCha::rand_u16()` with the previous one and update it on chain.
-> - This loop continues until game end.
+- This loop continues until game end.

 Generic Flow diagram of this process is as shown in the image below: